Distinguishable consequence of classical gravity on quantum matter

 which is a closed Lindblad equation for $\hat \rho_Q$. $\hat{H}_\t{eff} = \hat{H}_Q + \hat{H}_G$ is the effective Hamiltonian, where

 arises from the anti-commutator term in \cref{eq:QuantumNewtonsLaw}, and is $z$-independent.
 For a collection of point masses, $\hat{f}(x) = \sum_i m_i \delta(x-\hat{x}_i)$, and so $\hat{H}_G$ describes the quantized Newtonian interaction between them.
 The stochastic effect of classical gravity is contained in the Lindblad term proportional to $\epsilon$ in \cref{eq:LindbladFinal} --- its origin is the anti-commutator term in \cref{eq:QuantumNewtonsLaw}, which traces back to the function $H'(z)$.
-In contrast to recent work \cite{Oppenheim:2022,OppZach22,LayOpp23}, we \emph{derive} the gravity-dependent Lindbladian term from the natural structure of the dynamics of the joint state, and the consistency of that with a stochastic extension of general relativity; this Lindbladian arises from the function $H'$, and not from a weak-field expansion of $Q^{\alpha \beta}$.
-In our approach, since $Q^{\alpha \beta}$ is independent of $\epsilon$ to lowest order, the corresponding Lindbladian terms simply describe additional decoherence of the quantum matter.
-Thus $\epsilon = 0$ corresponds to a quantum description of gravity, while $\epsilon \neq 0$ corresponds to classical gravity with $\epsilon$ controlling the strength of its fluctuations.
+In contrast to past work \cite{Di_si_2011,OppZach22,LayOpp23}, we \emph{derive} the gravity-dependent Lindbladian term from the natural structure of the dynamics of the joint state, and the consistency of that with gravity in the Newtonian regime.
+This Lindbladian arises from the function $H'$, and not from a weak-field expansion of $Q^{\alpha \beta}$ or $C_{ij}$ \footnote{This means that the constraints derived in Refs. \cite{OppZach22,LayOpp23}, based on positive-definiteness of the evolution, are inapplicable to $\epsilon$.}.
+In our approach, since $Q^{\alpha \beta}$ is assumed local, to lowest order, it is $\epsilon$-independent, and so the corresponding Lindbladian terms simply describe additional decoherence of the quantum matter.

+In sum, $\epsilon = 0$ reduces to a quantum description of gravity in the Newtonian limit \cite{TilDio16,Anastopoulos_2021,blencowe_effective_2013}, where matter evolves unitarily under Newtonian potential (decoherence from quantum fluctuations in gravity are sub-leading in $G$, see Appendix V).
+Complementarily, $\epsilon \neq 0$ corresponds to classical gravity, where an additional fluctuation in the gravitational field of the same order of magnitude as Newtonian potential affects the quantum matter.
+Notably, these fluctuations are correlated across the matter degrees of freedom.

 \emph{Form of the gravity Lindbladian revisited.} Consider the example of two localized objects of masses $m_{1,2}$ separated by a distance $R$.
 Suppose the quantum fluctuations in the displacement of the two masses $\hat{x}_{1,2}$ are small compared to $R$, then the gravity Lindbladian in \cref{eq:LindbladFinal}